react-boilerplate/react-boilerplate/README.md

 ## Getting started

-1. Clone this repo using `git clone https://github.com/mxstbr/react-boilerplate.git`.
+1. Clone this repo using `git clone --depth=1 https://github.com/mxstbr/react-boilerplate.git`.

-2. Delete the existing git repository by running `rm -rf .git`.
+2. Delete the existing git repository by running `cd react-boilerplate` and `rm -rf .git`.

 3. Initialize a new git repository with `git init`, `git add .` and `git commit -m "Initial commit"`.